Anand-sigh/Advarisk_task/README.md

 . pymongo is the official MongoDB driver for Python
 .
 Make connection with database and create a new database . inside newdatabse create a collection and put all data inside collection

+# NOTE in this script headers can also be included for example user-agent

 #Run the script